-Cash: The Company's cash balances are maintained with a member bank of the FDIC, and at times, such balances exceed the FDIC insurance limit.
-The Company does not believe its cash balances are exposed to any significant credit risk.
-Cash balances are held in US Bank N.A. and Citibank N.A. money market deposit accounts.
-In addition, the Company's use of cash held by SBIC I LP and OFSCC-FS is limited by SBA regulation and the terms and conditions of the BNP Facility, respectively, including but not limited to, payment of interest expense and principal on the outstanding borrowings.
+Cash and cash equivalents: The Company's cash and cash equivalent balances are maintained with a member bank of the FDIC, and at times, such balances exceed the FDIC insurance limit.
+The Company does not believe its cash and cash equivalent balances are exposed to any significant credit risk.
+Cash and cash equivalent balances are held in US Bank Trust Company, National Association and Citibank N.A. money market deposit accounts.
+In addition, the Company's use of cash and cash equivalents held by OFSCC-FS is limited by the terms and conditions of the BNP Facility, including but not limited to, the payment of interest expense and principal on the outstanding borrowings.